Sweet Dog

 Training & behaviourPart of · Training & behaviour

-He nibbles at a bit of everything (furniture, chair legs, skirting boards)
+He chews a bit of everything (furniture, chair legs, skirting boards)

-• Most often: teeth coming through in the puppy, and too much energy or boredom in the adult.
+• Most often: teeth coming through in a puppy, too much pent-up energy or boredom in an adult.

 He digs (garden, sofa, bed)

-• Digging is an instinctive need, very strong in terriers and in a dog who is bored.
+• Digging answers an instinctive need, very strong in terriers and in a dog who is bored.

-Always the same object (one particular chair leg)
+Always the same object (one single chair leg)

-• He gnawed it on the sly once, and the habit settled on that one object.
+• He had a quiet nibble at it once, and the habit settled on that one object.

 • No point wearing yourself out redirecting him: remove or replace that object, the rest is fine.

-We act in order: needs first, redirection second.
-Skipping the first step is like re-schooling him on sand.
+Work in order: needs first, redirection next.
+Skipping the first step means retraining on sand.

 1